If you would like information on one of the following ministries below, please email

-Youth acolytes, sixth grade and above, assist at the worship services.
+Youth and adult acolytes assist at the services.
 Training is offered at the beginning of each school year.
 Fifth graders will be trained as Torch Bearers in the spring.

-The Altar Guild sets the table for the celebration of the Holy Eucharist for services at St. Mark’s and then cleans up after the service.
+The Altar Guild sets the table for the celebration of the Holy Eucharist for services at St. Mark’s and cleans up after the service.
 Members usually serve at one or two services per month.
-For information, please contact Agatha Wade at or Mike Duffey at .

 Caregivers Support Group